j.tools

 Token B$50.00100,000$5,000,000

 Token A looks dirt cheap.
 One penny per coin feels like a bargain.
 But the project itself is twice as large as Token B by total value.
 The market has already priced in a billion coins.
 Token B's higher sticker price hides a much smaller project.
+The same logic explains why Bitcoin, Ethereum, Solana, and USDC sit on completely different price tags yet you can rank them by size in seconds once you ignore the per-coin number.

 Why price alone is misleading